 I do rather love a bit of technology, and I wholeheartedly embrace a whole host of Social Media.
 I am not one of the naysayers, despite my overwhelming love of face to face communication.
 But amongst the myriad of different issues the world may have with hi tech communication, it is the number of options available that often leave me frustrated.
 Too much choice can definitely scupper our chances of doing what many of these things are set up to do – allow us to communicate effectively.

 When you are in a social group, the stakes are low.
 Someone may get a bit peeved that they didn’t get an invitation to something, and someone else will probably make sure they get the message a different way.
 But imagine this in a workplace setting.
-The stakes are far higher; frustration amongst employees, huge amounts of time wasted chasing things, and worse the haemorrhaging of important information.
-The possibilities for how to communicate are almost endless; Whatsapp, e-mail, texts, Facebook messenger, Slack, Skype, Snapchat, Yammer, the good old fashioned phone, and a whole lots of other things that I don’t even know about.
+The stakes can be far higher; frustration amongst employees, huge amounts of time and money wasted chasing things, and worse the haemorrhaging of important information.
+The possibilities for how to communicate are almost endless; Whatsapp, e-mail, texts, Facebook messenger, Slack, Skype, Zoom, Trello, Basecamp, the good old fashioned phone, and a whole lot of other things that I don’t even know about.
 There is rarely just one system, but there are always a lot of different preferences.
 We all like different things, and we all like to do things in slightly different ways.

 So what’s the answer?

 Well, one of the things that can be done in a proactive way, to prevent this discombobulated communication is to have a conversation.
 Get your employees together and create an opportunity for discussion.
 Whether this is a meeting, or workshop, or discussion forum, face to face communication is definitely the way forward if you want to alleviate misunderstanding and ambiguity.

 - Ask them what they think doesn’t work

 - Tell them what the business needs